 Elena Essa (Statistics), Lydia Whitbeck (PitE, geology minor), Will Arnuk (EARTH), Nathan Houghteling (electrical engineering) are working with me and colleagues in the University of Michigan Energy Institute (http://energy.umich.edu/) to assess the potential for the University of Michigan to be carbon neutral.

-Sarah Dieck (PitE) is pursuing her senior honors thesis conducting a robust survey of public opinion regarding hydraulic fracturing of the Marcellus shale in Pennsylvania, where fracking is permitted, and New York, where there is a fracking moratorium.
+Sarah Dieck (PitE) conducted her senior honors thesis conducting a robust survey of public opinion regarding hydraulic fracturing of the Marcellus shale in Pennsylvania, where fracking is permitted, and New York, where there is a fracking moratorium.
 This involved developing and deploying a Qualtrics survey that Sarah used to get input from members of hunting and fishing clubs in PA and NY.

-Erich Eberhard (PitE, film) and Elizabeth Oliphant (EARTH), investigated the relationship between deforestation in Indonesia and palm oil production.
+Erich Eberhard (PitE, film) and Elizabeth Oliphant (EARTH) investigated the relationship between deforestation in Indonesia and palm oil production.
 They are developing an environmental case that focuses on the effects of deforestation.

 Liam Wolfram (economics and PiTE) investigated the relationship among state mandates for renewable energy infrastructure development, utility-scale compliance with such mandates, and renewable development in states without mandates.